DEFENCE FOR CHILDREN INTERNATIONAL(DCI) is a leading child rights-focused and membership-based grassroots movement founded in 1979.

 A World Service Foundation based in Brussels was created in 2016 to advocate toward the European Institutions.

-We have a unique participative governance
+A unique participative governance

 In the Americas, DCI conducts advocacy with the Inter-American Commission on Human Rights and with several civil society networks such as the REDLAMYC and MMI-CLAC.